alphagov/govuk-import-export-prototype/guidance/moving-scotch-whisky-out-of-scotland.markdown

 You can move single malt whisky in smaller quantities.

-You may need to [check if you meet the criteria](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/236297/scotch-whisky-technical-file-130829.pdf) for Scotch Whisky first.
+You may need to [check if you meet the criteria](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/236297/scotch-whisky-technical-file-130829.pdf) for Scotch whisky first.

 [Question for SME: What quantity qualifies as ‘bulk’?]